18F/methods/_pages/decide/comparative-analysis.md

 ## Reasons to use it

 To identify competitors’ solutions that excel, are lacking, or are missing critical design elements.
-Comparative analysis can give you a competitive edge by identifying opportunities, gaps in other services, and potential design decisions to adopt or avoid.
+Comparative analysis can give you a competitive edge by identifying opportunities, gaps in other services, and potential design patterns to adopt or avoid.

 ## Time required